-- a. words importing the singular shall include the plural and vice versa; - b. words importing the masculine gender shall include the feminine gender and vice versa; - c. the word "may" shall be construed as permissive and the word "shall" shall be construed as imperative; - d. all references in this Securities Note to "Malta" shall be construed as defined in Article 124 (1) of the Constitution of Malta; - e. any phrase introduced by the terms "including", "include", "in particular" or any similar expression is illustrative only and does not limit the sense of the words preceding those terms; and - f. any reference to a law, legislative act, and, or other legislation shall mean that particular law, legislative act and, or legislation as in force at the date of this Securities Note.
+- a. words importing the singular shall include the plural and vice versa; - b. words importing the masculine gender shall include the feminine gender and vice versa; - c. the word "may" shall be construed as permissive and the word "shall" shall be construed as imperative; - d. all references in this Securities Note to "Malta" shall be construed as defined in Article 124 (1) of the Constitution of Malta;

+the terms and conditions applicable to the Bonds as contained in section 6 of this Securities Note.

+- e. any phrase introduced by the terms "including", "include", "in particular" or any similar expression is illustrative only and does not limit the sense of the words preceding those terms; and - f. any reference to a law, legislative act, and, or other legislation shall mean that particular law, legislative act and, or legislation as in force at the date of this Securities Note.